 If you spend a lot of time in the water, waterproof earplugs can help you avoid the discomfort of water trapped in your ear canal or, worse, "swimmer's ear" -- an infection that's often caused by water lingering in your ears.
 Earplugs can also help prevent a more serious condition called "surfer's ear," abnormal bone growth in the ear canal caused by irritation from cold wind and water.

-Waterproof earplugs are usually made of silicone, and come in three types: moldable, pre-molded and custom molded.
+Waterproof earplugs are usually made of silicone and come in three types: moldable, pre-molded, and custom molded.
 Moldable earplugs form a seal over the outer ear opening, whereas custom- and pre-molded earplugs sit inside the ear canal.
 Custom-molded earplugs can cost well over $100 and are usually purchased from a professional laboratory, based on a mold of your ear canal done either in an audiologist's office or at home, using a kit.

 Mack's is the clear top choice among swimmers for both moldable and pre-molded water-blocking earplugs.
 In a couple of clinical trials, Mack's Pillow Soft (Est. $4 for 6 pairs) silicone earplugs were the best at keeping water out of the ear.
 They're also one of the top-rated brands at retail sites, including SwimOutlet.com, which specializes in swimwear and underwater gear.